vanus-labs/docs/content/cloud-docs/source/mysql/setup.md

 - Have a running MySQL server.
 - Have a Database and Table created.

-# Getting started
+---

-Perform the following steps to configure your MySQL Source:
+**Perform the following steps to configure your MySQL Source:**

-## Setup your connection in Vanus Cloud
+# Step 1: Setup your connection

-Enter all the following information in Vanus Cloud.
+1. Enter all the following information in Vanus Cloud.
 - **Host** - The IP address of your MySQL Server.
 - **Port** - The Port of your MySQL Server default: 3306.
 - **Username** - A Username with the following permissions RELOAD, SHOW DATABASES, REPLICATION SLAVE, REPLICATION CLIENT.
 - **Password** - The user password.
 - **Database** - The database name.
 - **Table** - The table name.

+2. Click **Next** and continue the configuration.

 # Custom Connection